 For how long have I used the solution?

-We have been using Microsoft Exchange Online Protection (EOP) for two years.
+I have been using Microsoft Exchange Online Protection (EOP) for five years.
+I work at an IT support company that resells, implements, and offers support for Microsoft products.

 What do I think about the stability of the solution?